expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 (not controllable via the API).
 Two constraints prevent infinite expansion: generated sub-goals must be strictly shorter in symbol count than the statement they came from, and no new variables may be introduced.
+The one exception to the strict-shorter rule is statements ending with `e. _ )` or `e. _` (where `_` is any single symbol): for these, sub-goals of equal length are also allowed.
+This relaxation is what enables transitions like `|- A e.
+RR` → `|- A e.
+CC`, where both statements have the same length.

 #### When the prover succeeds